By: Brandice Raybourn

 Source: NWMLS | Analysis by Brandice Raybourn | Broker

-Builders had a better month in terms of results.
+Builders had a better month in terms of results, even though fewer homes actually sold.

 And remember, most builders pay for your buyer’s agent.
 Bring one with you on your first visit.
 If you don’t have one yet… call me 😉